 Our current portfolio is comprised of companies at varying stages of maturity in a diverse set of industries.
 As our portfolio companies mature, we seek to invest in new early- and mid-stage companies that may mature into mid- and late-stage companies.
 This continuous progression creates a pipeline of investment maturities that may lead to future sources of positive contributions to net asset value per share as these companies mature and potentially experience liquidity events.
-Our pipeline of investment maturities for the 22 privately held and 4 publicly traded equity-focused companies in our portfolio that are not in the process of being sold or shut down are shown in the figure below.
+Our pipeline of investment maturities for the 23 privately held equity-focused companies that have yet to complete liquidity events and 4 publicly traded equity-focused companies in our portfolio that are not in the process of being sold or shut down are shown in the figure below.